danielemanuel/In_search_of_happiness/ideas.md

-#
+#Ideas

-In Search of Happiness: A single page web app to help developers find their dream company to work for.
+####In Search of Happiness: A single page web app to help developers find their dream company to work for.

 ## What characteristics would job hunters be interested in when looking for a job?